Gemini (constellation): Deep-sky objects

 M35 (NGC 2168) is a large, elongated open cluster of magnitude 5, discovered in the year 1745 by Swiss astronomer Philippe Loys de Chéseaux.
 It has an area of approximately 0.2 square degrees, the same size as the full moon.
 Its high magnitude means that M35 is visible to the unaided eye under dark skies; under brighter skies it is discernible in binoculars.
 The 200 stars of M35 are arranged in chains that curve throughout the cluster; it is 2800 light-years from Earth.
 Another open cluster in Gemini is NGC 2158.
 Visible in large amateur telescopes and very rich, it is more than 12,000 light-years from Earth.

 NGC 2392 is a planetary nebula with an overall magnitude of 9.2, located 4,000 light-years from Earth.
 In a small amateur telescope, its 10th magnitude central star is visible, along with its blue-green elliptical disk.
 It is said to resemble the head of a person wearing a parka.

 The Medusa Nebula is another planetary nebula, some 1,500 light-years distant.
 Geminga is a neutron star approximately 550 light-years from Earth.
-Other objects include NGC 2129, NGC 2158, NGC 2266, NGC 2331, NGC 2355, and NGC 2355.
+Other objects include NGC 2129, NGC 2158, NGC 2266, NGC 2331 and NGC 2355.